Gene Simmons: Film and television

+In October 2024, Simmons appeared as a guest judge for "Hair Metal Night" on Dancing with the Stars.

 Other projects

-Simmons had his own magazine, Gene Simmons Tongue Magazine, his own label, Simmons Records, and animated series, My Dad the Rock Star.
-Simmons Records has released albums by such bands as Kobra and the Lotus, Silent Rage, Gypsy Rose and House of Lords as well as Gene's own solo releases.
+In 1988, Simmons formed his own record label, Simmons Records, distributed by RCA Records.
+Their first acquisition was House of Lords, and they went on to release albums by Kobra and the Lotus, Silent Rage and Gypsy Rose, as well as Simmons's own solo releases.

-In the 1980s, Simmons produced albums by bands including Keel, Wendy O. Williams, Black'N Blue and Doro.
+Simmons has produced several albums, including WOW (1984) by Wendy O. Williams, The Right to Rock (1985) and The Final Frontier (1986) by Keel, Nasty Nasty (1986) by Black 'n Blue and the 1987 self-titled album by Ezo.
 In 1989, Simmons managed the recording side of Liza Minnelli's entry into mainstream pop.
+In 1990, he was executive producer of the self-titled album by Doro.

 In 2002, Simmons launched Gene Simmons' Tongue, a men's lifestyle magazine.
 The magazine lasted five issues before being discontinued.

 From 2006 to 2008, Simmons served in a marketing and publicity role with the Indy Racing League.

-In 2012, Simmons served as the headliner for the Rock N Roll All Stars tour, a high-profile rock supergroup project that brought together an all-star lineup of musicians for a series of stadium performances across South America.
+In 2012, Simmons served as the headliner for the Rock 'N' Roll All Stars tour, a high-profile rock supergroup project that brought together an all-star lineup of musicians for a series of stadium performances across South America.
 The official announcement of the tour and its lineup took place on March 1, 2012, during a press conference held at the historic Roxy Theatre in Hollywood, California.
 The event was hosted by promoter Gabe Reed and attended by Simmons himself.
-The news conference, along with highlights from the tour, was prominently featured in the final episodes of Gene Simmons Family Jewels, providing fans with a behind-the-scenes look at the project and marking a significant moment in Simmons' post-Kiss career.
+The tour was chronicled in the final episodes of Gene Simmons Family Jewels.

-In August 2013, Simmons, Paul Stanley and manager Doc McGhee became a part of the ownership group that created the LA Kiss Arena Football League team, which played their home games at the Honda Center in Anaheim, California.
-The team has since folded.
+In August 2013, Simmons, Paul Stanley and manager Doc McGhee became a part of the ownership group that created the Los Angeles Kiss Arena Football League team, which played their home games at the Honda Center in Anaheim, California.
+The team ceased operations in 2016.

-In 2017, Simmons launched "The Vault", which is a compilation of all of his major works selling for $2,000.
+In 2017, Simmons launched "The Vault", a compilation of all of his major works, selling for $2,000.

 In 2018, Simmons was named "Chief Evangelist Officer" of the Canadian cannabis company Invictus MD Strategies.
-Simmons also holds a large investment stake in the company.
+He also holds a large investment stake in the company.